Jodscho/.dotfiles/misc/notes/linux-ideas.md

 - show unicode symbols in browser
 - battery life for laptop with icons (introduce check for laptop and pc dependent on hostname
 - script for mic volumne and also in dmenu (also udev?)
+- open vimrc on shortcut
+- sandclock instead of dwm icons top right when loading